 No products in the cart.Start Shopping

 Welcome to our definitive guide on how to charge your electric car!
 We have been using gasoline powered cars for over a century.
 Refueling these machines is quite simple and usually takes around 5 minutes.
 However, with the dawn of electric vehicles, the refueling process has led to some uncertainty.
-For example, common questions come up like “how do I charge my EV?” and “how long will it take to charge?”
+For example, common questions come up like “how do I charge my EV?” and “how long does it take to charge a car battery?”

 Let’s break down how to charge your electric car and the different options to make this happen.
 There are three levels of charging available for your EV: Level 1, Level 2, and Level 3.
 The greater the level, the more power is delivered to the vehicle and, therefore, the quicker it charges.
 It is also important to note that different EV models charge at different rates at each level.